Roger Pogoy: Early life and college career

-Pogoy grew up in Talisay, Cebu and was taught basketball by his father, who was a former basketball player in Mindanao.
-In high school, he started as a Team B player.
-He eventually became a star for the University of Cebu Junior Webmasters, leading them to the Cebu Schools Athletic Foundation, Inc. (CESAFI) juniors title in 2008, and claiming the Finals MVP award.
-He joined the Tamaraws after his father read about the FEU tryouts in Cebu in the local newspaper, and encouraged him to try out.
+At UC, Pogoy first played for their Under-16 team in the inaugural season of the CYBL in 2008.
+He eventually became a star for the UC Junior Webmasters that year, leading them to a CESAFI juniors title and claiming the Finals MVP award.
+He then joined the Tamaraws after his father read about the FEU tryouts in Cebu in the local newspaper and encouraged him to try out.